The Derby High School

 • Transcription (spelling and handwriting)

-• Composition (articulating and structuring ideas in speech and writing)
+• Composition (articulating ideas and structuring them in speech and writing)

 • Spoken language and listening skills